RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 **Equipment Needs:**

-- Laptop with ROS2 and our custom GUI for system monitoring and control.
+- Laptop with ROS2 and the custom GUI for system monitoring and control.
 - Remote SSH capabilities for system access and troubleshooting.
 - Joystick for manual control demonstrations and emergency override.
 - Fully assembled BLIMP with all sensors integrated and calibrated.